Titowisk/YabaAPI/README.md

 # Notes
 - The webjob and the messaging part is not working yet because of recent changes I had to make in the entire solution
 - The csv input reading is not working for the same reason

+# Roadmaps

+## Kubernetes

+- Create a kubernetes cluster
+- Deploy the api to the cluster using Deployment
+- Deploy the database to the cluster using StatefulSet
+- Deploy worker to the cluster using Deployment
+	- Use another Pod ?
+Multiple container Pod ?
+- Deploy rabbitMQ to the cluster using ?
+- Add otel colector to the cluster
+- Monitor the cluster using prometheus + grafana

+## Continuous Integration
+- changes to api should trigger a build
+- changes to worker should trigger a build
+- changes to database should ?
+- new exchanges/topics/queues should ?

+## Continuous Delivery